 Even after you’ve set aside the ones that call for fresh coconuts**, there is no dearth of coconut ice cream recipes roaming the wild wild internet.
 I’ve found recipes that use canned coconut milk, and I’ve found recipes that steep grated coconut in regular milk or cream before straining it out, but I wanted the best of both worlds: a vegan coconut ice cream based on coconut milk, and plenty of toasted flecks of coconut in each mouthful.

 * La Maison de Léo / 14 place d’Armes / 24170 Belvès / map it! / 05 53 28 29 37.

 ** I’ve refused to deal with them myself ever since an unfortunate incident involving two members of my immediate family, an innocent coconut, and a fourth floor balcony.

-- 65g (1 cup) unsweetened dried grated coconut
+- 65 grams (1 cup) unsweetened dried grated coconut

 - 2 teaspoons pure vanilla extract

-In a medium bowl, whisk together the evaporated milk, coconut milk, rum, vanilla, and sugar until blended.
-Refrigerate until well chilled.
+- In a medium bowl, whisk together the coconut milk, rum, vanilla, and sugar until blended.
+Refrigerate until chilled.

-Whisk again before using, and freeze using your ice cream maker.
+- Whisk again, and freeze in your ice cream maker.
 Halfway through the churning, when the mixture has thickened to a custard-like consistency, pour the toasted coconut into the ice cream maker so that it blends into the ice cream.